quangnd159/thatieltsguide/content/en/docs/writing-tips/essentials.md

 Big words tend to need very specific contexts (e.g. _harmful_ vs. _pernicious_).
 They also often require appropriate styles and collocations.
 Generally, shorter words tend to be more natural.

+### Word repetition is fine

+It's fine, folks.
+Calm down.
+Don't try to change the word "children" every time you need to use it in an essay.
+Children are children.
+They are not necessarily _minor_, or _junior_, or _kids_, or _juveniles_.

 ### Avoid informal language

 Do not use informal words and expressions like _a lot of / lots of_, _a big fan of_, _kid_, _dad_, _mom_, _stuff_, _cool_ etc.